-Symposium sessions feature a week of live, highly interactive virtual Zoom sessions to explore today's most pressing topics.
-The Diversity and Inclusion Symposium offers you a unique opportunity to engage in real-time conversations with peers and experts from the Cornell community and beyond.
+Symposium sessions feature three days of live, highly interactive virtual Zoom sessions to explore today’s most pressing topics.
+The Diversity, Equity, and Inclusion Symposium offers you a unique opportunity to engage in real-time conversations with peers and experts from the Cornell community and beyond.
 Using the context of your own experiences, you will take part in reflections and small-group discussions to build on the skills and knowledge you have gained from your courses.

-Join us for the next Symposium in January 2022.
+Join us for the next Symposium!
 From the workplace to our homes, discussions about diversity and inclusion are necessary to become aware of our biases and promote action and change.
-Throughout this Symposium, you will examine and dissect key diversity and inclusion topics such as unconscious bias, psychological safety, belonging, inclusive leadership, cross-cultural conversations, and the nuance of equity.
+Throughout this Symposium, you will examine and dissect key diversity and inclusion topics like psychological safety, belonging, and equity.
 By participating in dynamic and relevant dialogues, you will discover a variety of perspectives and create genuine connections with participants from diverse industries and backgrounds.

 Upcoming Symposium: January 10 – 12, 2024 11AM – 1PM ET